Doctors warn of growing COVID-19 risks for Idaho kids

 The pandemic is costing Idaho kids their health and well-being

 An EMS medic from the Houston Fire Department prepares to transport a COVID-19 positive girl, age 2, to a hospital on Aug.
 25, 2021, in Houston, Texas.
 The child’s mother said she had come down with fever, runny nose and had begun vomiting after attending a day care center the week before.
-In a Wednesday media briefing, Idaho doctors warned they’re also seeing an uptick in COVID cases in teens, children and infants, averaging 14 children with the disease over the past week.
+Idaho doctors have warned they’re also seeing an uptick in COVID cases in teens, children and infants, resulting in more pediatric COVID-19 hospitalizations.
 (Photo by John Moore/Getty Images)

 Several doctors warned in a media briefing Wednesday that Idaho’s COVID-19 crisis is spilling over, more and more, into children and babies.